learningequality/ka-lite/docs/usermanual/userman_admin.rst

 Allowing Other Users to Connect
 --------------------------------
 In order for other users to be able to connect with the KA Lite from different computers, you will need to give them an IP address with which to access the software.
-The rest of the users should use the second IP address, different from the one you use (usually 127.0.0.1:8008 received during setup).
+The rest of the users should use the second IP address, different from the one you use (usually 127.0.0.1:8008 received during setup), to connect with KA Lite.

 Downloading Videos